 Paper 1 – Shakespeare and the 19th Century Novel 40% Examination

 Paper 2 - Modern Texts and Poetry 60% Examination

 In Year 10 you will begin a two-year course that will lead you to acquiring TWO separate GCSEs – GCSE ENGLISH and GCSE LITERATURE.
 Both GCSEs are assessed at the end of the two year course in four separate examinations.

-English GCSE is an essential foundation for whatever choices you make in the future.
-For post-16 courses, Universities and employers will want to know whether you have good literacy and oral communication skills; a Grade 6 or above in English is therefore an important goal for every student.
+Gaining an English GCSE is an essential foundation for whatever choices you make in the future.
+For post-16 courses, Universities and employers having studied these courses will show that you have essential literacy and communication skills alongside the ability to engage with and understand a wide variety of people, ideas and themes.